How we built this comparison

 🍜 Food & Dining

-Tokyo holds the world record for the most Michelin-starred restaurants — over 200 at last count — and that's just the tip of the iceberg.
+Tokyo holds the world record for the most Michelin-starred restaurants — 280+ at last count — and that's just the tip of the iceberg.
 From ¥400 gyudon bowls at Yoshinoya to ¥50,000 omakase counters, the city's food scene is staggeringly deep.
-Every regional Japanese cuisine is represented, plus world-class Italian, French, Chinese, Indian, and more.
+Every regional Japanese cuisine is represented, plus among the best Italian, French, Chinese, Indian, and more.
 Areas like Shinjuku and Shibuya alone have thousands of restaurants competing for your stomach.

 Price comparison